Elan456/fastquadtree/README.md

 # Store the object alongside the point
 qt.insert((25, 40), obj={"name": "apple"})

-# Ask for Item objects so you can access .obj lazily
+# Ask for Item objects within a bounding box
 items = qt.query((0, 0, 100, 100), as_items=True)
 for it in items:
     print(it.id, it.x, it.y, it.obj)